AnyNav: Visual Neuro-Symbolic Friction Learning for Off-road Navigation: Neuro-Symbolic Friction Learning

-where $\text{Huber}(\cdot)$ is the Huber loss \citep{huber1992robust}.
-During training, the gradient is back-propagated through the differentiable physical reasoning engine to the neural model.
+\bl{The acceleration loss function is designed to align the inferred and observed motions.
+Since the inferred motion is computed based on the predicted friction coefficients, better consistency with the actual motion indicates more accurate friction prediction.} The formulation is given by

+\bl{where $\mathbf{a}_{\text{est}}, \boldsymbol\alpha_{\text{est}}$ are the estimated linear and angular accelerations defined in \eqref{eq:accel}-\eqref{eq:ang_accel}, $\mathbf{a}_{\text{meas}}, \boldsymbol\alpha_{\text{meas}}$ denote their measurements obtained from the simulation.} \bl{The Huber kernel \citep{huber1992robust} is employed to mitigate the influence of outlier data samples, such as cases where the tires lose ground contact when driving over rough terrain. } \bl{During training, the gradients of this loss are backpropagated through the differentiable physics module to update the neural network parameters.}

-While the dynamics loss provides indirect supervision on dynamics, the prior knowledge loss based on accurate terrain semantic labels directly supervises the Stribeck coefficients prediction.
-Specifically, for each terrain type $u$, we assign a prior $\mathbf{S}_{prior}(u)$ to represent its typical values of Stribeck coefficients.
-The prior knowledge loss is then defined as
+\bl{While the acceleration loss applies to the inferred kinematics, the prior-knowledge loss, derived from accurate simulated terrain labels, directly applies to the Stribeck coefficients.} Specifically, for each terrain type $u$, we assign a prior $\mathbf{S}_{\text{prior}}(u)$ to represent its typical values of Stribeck coefficients.
+The prior knowledge loss is

 The final loss function is a combination of the two,